dustinpfister/blog_posts/_posts/threejs-getting-started.md

 ### 1.2 - A word about three.js versions

 Three.js is a project where the version number matters a lot, very significant changes are still being made all the time.
-In this demo I am using [version r91](https://github.com/mrdoob/three.js/tree/r91/build).
+When I first wrote this post I was using [version r91](https://github.com/mrdoob/three.js/tree/r91), and the last time I cam around to do a little editing I was using [version r127](https://github.com/mrdoob/three.js/tree/r127).

-It seems like new revisions come out as often as once a month, and when they do there are a whole lot of changes, so I decided to structure things in a way in which I can make demos for each revision.
+It seems like new revisions come out as often as once a month, and when they do there are a whole lot of changes.
+So I decided to structure things in a way in which I can make demos for each revision when I am working out my source code demos in my git hub repo where I store the source ode examples for this post.

 ### 1.3 - Some knowledge of topics outside of geometry and other topics outside of javaScript is helpful